-In order to report on the most meaningful performance indicators associated with the ND US Department of Justice Settlement Agreement (US DOJ SA), the State will report, on a quarterly basis, the Key Performance Indicators (KPIs) included in this presentation.
-The KPIs have been revised and reduced in number from previous years to focus on the most relevant indicators of performance.
+In order to report on the most meaningful performance indicators associated with the ND US Department of Justice Settlement Agreement (US DOJ SA), the State will report, on a quarterly basis, on the Key Performance Indicators (KPIs) included in this slide presentation.
 The report contains data points and notes that highlight the State's progress as well as challenges and will be posted on the ND Department of Health and Human Service's (HHS) website.
 Data collection methods have been developed to track the critical issues facing Target Population Members (TPMs) who want to receive care in the most integrated setting appropriate to their needs.

-HOME AND COMMUNITY BASED SERVICES (HCBS) CASE MANAGEMENT

-913

-INDIVIDUALS REFERRED TO

-HCBS CASE MANAGEMENT IN QUARTERS 1 & 2 OF 2024

-ANNUAL COMPARISON DATA

-2023 - 1,592

-2022 - 1,854

-2021 - 1,893